wp-plugins/admin-menu-post-list/readme.txt

 == Changelog ==

+= 0.8 =

+* Added option to display only published posts, and exclude those with future, draft or pending status

 = 0.7 =

 * Limit length of post title to one line
-* Added option to order post list by date/title, and ASC/DESC.
+* Added option to order post list by date/title, and ASC/DESC

 = 0.6 =